-The Inclusive Leader Who Gives Work: 24 Options

-A Tech Inclusive Bingo Card: A helpful fun graphic:

-Ask the person to name 3 strengths they have.
+The Inclusive Leader Who Gives Work: 24 Options A Tech Inclusive Bingo Card: A helpful fun graphic: Ask the person to name 3 strengths they have.
 Most cannot.
 Then invite them to discover all their strengths. (see slide 10) Advocate that your school or agency offers youth in all 4 interdependent categories the opportunity to take part in work tryouts.
 Everyone deserves work experiences.
 Create and sustain community work partnerships to give youth work.
 Prioritize the teaching/training of students to develop self-awareness for social/emotional adaptation.
 Make it a goal that when students are engaged in work experiences, then exit the program, they will be able to name their career direction.
+Interagency/ State and Community Partnerships 3 4 1 and socially adapt.

-Promote students skills so they see the value of their own strengths with matching careers.
+Tools to help students emotionally Promote students skills so they see the value of their own strengths with matching careers.
 The purpose: give meaningful work.
 Teach or train student/ clients to practice integrated selfadvocacy skills for daily adaptation in: self-care, & social/ emotional skills in home, community, and workplace.
 Refer students/ clients to the Office of Vocational Rehabilitation who seek services and work opportunities.
 Give opportunities for students/clients to seek and explore careers as they relate to their interests and possibilities.
 Guide students to seek a mentor to listen to their concerns.
 Youth need someone they trust to lean on and give advice.

-See that students have exposure to explore different work options in different settings.
-Help students
+Inclusive Leaders (employers, counselors, job coaches, & teachers Youth exposure, experiences, opportunities See that students have exposure to explore different work options in different settings.
+Help students access an employment coach, counselor, or workplace ally who will create environmental supports.
+As Inclusive Leader, promote the value. hiring, and workplace supports of Neurodiverse and autistic persons.

-access an

-employment coach,

-counselor, or

-workplace ally who

-will create

-environmental

-supports.

-As Inclusive Leader, promote the value, hiring, and workplace supports of Neurodiverse and autistic persons.
 Introduce students to tools that may increase their predictability, diminish anxiety, and uncertainty in diverse settings.
 For students who rely upon a greater need for supports, assist their access to workplaces managed by Inclusive Leaders or those willing to become an Inclusive Leader.

-Introduce tools for students to use to cope, focus, communicate, and respond safely in daily living and the workplace.
+Resources to highlight youth abilities and capabilities Introduce tools for students to use to cope, focus, communicate, and respond safely in daily living and the workplace.
 Teach and train students to recognize workplace obstacles and options to move through them safely.

-build peer and team on-the-job support in projects and work tasks.
+Inclusive Leader to build peer and team on-the-job support in projects and work tasks.
 Everyone has strengths that are valuable but may not be able to go alone.

-Inclusive Leader to

 Inclusive Leaders keep in mind 'when the environment is right, youth can perform remarkably.'
-Inclusive Leaders recognize 'exposure' and 'opportunity' mean everything to aspiring youth who want to work.

-Inclusive Leaders see the value of tools that enhance youth coping skills, focus, communication, productivity & safety.
+Inclusive Leaders want to work. recognize 'exposure' and 'opportunity' mean everything to aspiring youth who Inclusive Leaders see the value of tools that enhance youth coping skills, focus, communication, productivity & safety.
 Inclusive leaders in the workplace seek to see obstacles from the employee's view point and are willing to create options to help youth move through safely.
 Youth learn from peers who struggled and made progress.
-Offer youth Social EmotionalAwarenes s narratives as told by peers.
-Form Inclusive

-Leader Alliances to
+Offer vouth Social EmotionalAwarenes s narratives as told by peers.
+Form Inclusive Leader Alliances to create psychologically safe work environments. which are essential for youth to emotionally adapt.

-create

-psychologically safe

-work environments,

-which are essential

-for youth to

-emotionally adapt.

 Teach youth to understand emotional adaptation.
 Inform youth when taking a step with predictability, they show courage.

-Tools to help students emotionally and socially adapt.

-Interagency/ State and Community Partnerships

-Inclusive Leaders (employers, counselors, job coaches, & teachers ackie Marquette Ph.D drjackiemarquette.com
+🏂 ackie Marquette Ph.D drjackiemarquette.com